culturepulse/community-synchronizer/README.md

 To deploy the project, run command: `sam deploy`.

 ## Contribution TODO
-- Get rid of a huge `pandas` dependency.
 - Add AWS Secrets Manager support (for now all secrets inside GitHub Secrets - dirty solution).
 - Change to private GitHub repository (for now due to free GitHub actions policy).